Work About

 Critical issues found

-Price badge was small grey text inside the article meta row - low contrast, no visual hierarchy signal, same weight as author name.
+6/8 missed the price tag - price badge was small grey text inside meta row, same weight as author name.

 Fix applied

-Promoted price to a coloured pill badge on the article card - visible before tap.
-Completion rate jumped from 50% → 87% in retesting.
+Promoted to coloured pill badge on article card.
+Completion rate 50% → 87%.

 Fix applied